cncf/contribute/content/contributors/_index.md

 # Projects

-The Cloud Native Computing Foundation projects are listed [below](projects/), together with the brief information on contributing to them.
+The Cloud Native Computing Foundation projects are listed [below](projects/), together with the brief information on how to contribute to them.

 ### Graduated Projects